 - Fast on Macs: When we tested out PIA on our Macbook Air, we saw no change in latency versus when the VPN was turned off; its speed on Windows wasn’t bad, either, with only a five percent slowdown on upload speeds.

 - Highly-rated apps: Whether we connected to PIA on our iPhones or Androids while on the go, the apps were clean, easy to use and free of annoying bugs.

-- Affordability: PIA is on the lower end when it comes to price, with subscriptions starting at $2.69 per month with the two-year plan.
+- Affordability: PIA is on the lower end when it comes to price, with subscriptions starting at $2.19 per month with the three-year plan.

 Note: We prefer dynamic IP addresses to static IP addresses as they are easier to track online.

 As of now, PIA doesn’t offer a free trial, so you will have to put down a credit card (or another form of payment) to use their service.
 However, you have a 30-day window to cancel for a full refund, so mark down 30 days after the day you purchase PIA to be eligible.

 If you’re a student, you probably spend a ton of time on public networks, whether it’s for taking notes in class or cramming for that big math test in the library.
 If that’s the case, you can save 71 percent on PIA through Student Beans.
 Just log onto your Student Beans account and search for Private Internet Access to get a discount code that you’ll use at checkout.
 We’re too old to be students of anything besides the School of Hard Knocks, so we’ll live through you youngins vicariously.

 Want a month of PIA, completely free?
 If you refer a friend and they sign up, you’ll both get 30 days of free access.
 Simply log into your PIA account and head over to the User Control Panel to send invitations directly to your friends and family’s email inboxes.
 As an alternative, you can share your referral link on social media.
 And that’s all it takes to get a month of PIA, completely free.